AK-Owl/Socstats/README.md

 ![](readme_screenshots/highcharts.png)
 However, at the moment the highcharts display disappears on refresh and a user has to go back to reload it again.
+* Used Helper methods to retrieve the data from the models, due to unsolvable issues, we migrated to ActiveRecord methods and queries
+* Download the entire data to json format.
+Click on download, redirects to page with json object and download option available only on reload the page. - future development
+* Exception handling
+>(a special kind of object, an instance of the class Exception or a descendant of that class that represents some kind of >exceptional condition; it indicates that something has gone wrong.
+When this occurs, an exception is raised (or thrown).) was partially implemented

 **Future potential:**